analogdevicesinc/PyTrinamic/docs/datalogger.md

 ### Basic example

 This example keeps all optional settings at default.
-It uses unconditional triggering, thus data will be logged immediately after `start_logging()` got called.
+It uses no triggering, thus data will be logged immediately after `start_logging()` got called.

 ```py
     dl = tmc9660_eval.datalogger